bi-so-gmbh/cordova-plugin-mlkit-barcode-scanner/README.md

 # :camera: cordova-plugin-mlkit-barcode-scanner

+This is a fork of [MobisysGmbH / cordova-plugin-mlkit-barcode-scanner](https://github.com/MobisysGmbH/cordova-plugin-mlkit-barcode-scanner)

 ## Purpose of this Project

 The purpose of this project is to provide a barcode scanner utilizing the Google ML Kit Vision library for the Cordova framework on iOS and Android.